UCSB-CS56-M16/cs56-rational-example/ex06/README.md

 TODO...

+# Putting our javadoc online using github-pages

+If you are working in a github.com repo, it is easy to put your javadoc online using github-pages, a value added feature of github.com.

+It does involve using *branches*, a slightly more advanced feature of git, but only in the most basic way possible.

+Here, I'll just explain the workflow quickly, and not go into a lot of detail.
+We might go into more detail in lecture about what is happening here.

+To publish online, do this series of commands:

+* Work in the master branch as usual
+* Use `ant javadoc` to generate the javadoc
+* Use the usual commands to push to master:
+    * That is, `git add ...`,  `git commit -m "message"`, `git push origin master`
+* Use `git checkout gh-pages` to go to the `gh-pages` branch
+    * The *first time* only, use `git checkout -b gh-pages` to create the branch.
+That's a one-time thing.
+* Use `git merge master` to bring in changes from the `master` branch into the `gh-pages` branch.
+* Use `git push origin gh-pages` to push your changes to the `gh-pages` branch.

+Then, your changes should be on github at:
+*  <https://username.github.io/repo-name> if it is a personal repo
+*  <https://orgname.github.io/repo-name> if it is an organizational repo

 # Looking ahead to ex07

 In ex07, we'll look at Exceptions in Java by exploring how they can be used to enforce some assumptions we've been making about parameters to functions: